OECD: Taxation

-It is not certain when the proposals will be implemented.

 All the major economies agreed to pass national laws that would require corporations to pay at least 15% income tax in the countries they operate.
 This new policy would end the practice of locating world headquarters in small countries with very low taxation rates.
 Governments hope to recoup some of the lost revenue, estimated at $100 billion to $240 billion each year.
 The new system was promoted by the Biden Administration in the United States and the OECD.
 Secretary-General Mathias Cormann of the OECD said, "This historic package will ensure that large multinational companies pay their fair share of tax everywhere."

 Multinational corporations

 The OECD Guidelines for Multinational Enterprises are a set of legally non-binding guidelines attached as an annex to the OECD Declaration on International Investment and Multinational Enterprises.
 They are recommendations providing principles and standards for responsible business conduct for multinational corporations operating in or from countries adhering to the Declaration.